Gatsby Unit PhD Admissions - Frequently Asked Questions

 Yes.
 We will reimburse (against evidence of expenditure) reasonable travel costs based on economy air or rail travel and airport or station transfers.
 We will arrange local hotel accommodation and contribute to subsistence costs.
 We provide this assistance for all shortlisted candidates irrespective of the distance to be travelled.

 To be admitted, do I need to attend interview?

 Yes.
 We do not admit students to our programme without interview.
-Where travel to the UK might be difficult due to visa restrictions or the long distance to be travelled, candidates should mention this in their application.
-This will not affect a candidate’s chances of being shortlisted.
+If you require a visa to travel to the UK we will provide the necessary documentation and reimburse any fees, and will accommodate any delays that are outside your control.
 Please bear in mind that it is as important for you to meet us as it is for us to interview you.

 What happens if I miss the submission deadline?